kevinquillen/kevinquillen.github.io/_posts/2016-01-30-adding-libraries-to-drupal-8.markdown

 category: drupal
 tags:
   - drupal 8
-excerpt: Ready to test your Drupal site with Behat and Docker?
+excerpt: When developing modules for Drupal, there inevitably comes a time when you may need to include an external CSS or Javascript plugin or library for your project.
 image: /assets/images/code-3.jpg
 ---